 Workshop: “The Collaborative Process”

-In their concluding workshop, “The Collaborative Process,” Dumitriu and May will team up to discuss creative cooperation, noon-3 p.m., March 8 in Langford A212.
+In their concluding workshop, “The Collaborative Process,” Dumitriu and May will team up to discuss creative cooperation, 9:30 – 11:30 a.m., Thursday, March 8 in Langford A212.

 The artists will discuss how they work individually and collaboratively on projects that explore the world through digital technologies that include genome sequencing, generative art, virtual reality and robotics.
 They will also discuss their extensive collaborations with scientists and propose methods of best practice.
 Participants will develop ways of working collaboratively.

-The workshops and lectures are sponsored by the Academy for the Visual and Performing Arts and co-sponsored by the Wright Gallery, College of Architecture, the Arts Council of Brazos Valley, Institute for Applied Creativity, and the Texas A&M Health Science Center.
+The workshops and lectures are sponsored by the Academy for the Visual and Performing Arts and co-sponsored by the Wright Gallery, College of Architecture, the Texas A&M Health Science Center, the Institute for Applied Creativity, the Arts Council of Brazos Valley, the city of College Station and the city of Bryan.